Quarezz/QRZKeyboardHandler/README.md

 # QRZKeyboardHandler
-A simple Objective-C class that can help you to reduce your UIKeyboard handling code.
+A simple Objective-C class that can help you to reduce your iOS UIKeyboard handling code.
 ### Example

 ```